Handy guide to the London Underground

 The million dollar question!
 Choosing between an Oyster Card or Travelcard will depend on the length of your stay in London and how often you will be using the Underground.
 For example, if you plan to ride the tube two to four times a day for short periods of time such as four days in London or five days in London, or you want to travel to the outskirts of London, it is best to opt for an Oyster Card with balance ("Pay as you go"), as you can benefit from the "daily cap".

 This is a system that works for a period of 24 hours and there is a maximum spending limit per day depending on the zones.
-Every time you make a trip on the tube you will be deducted credit until you reach that limit and from that moment the trips will be free because no more credit will be deducted from the Oyster Card.
+Every time you make a trip on the subway you will be deducted until you reach that limit and from that moment on your trips will be free because no more credit will be deducted from the Oyster Card.

-However, if you plan to spend a week or more in London and you are going to take the tube to move around the downtown area continuously, then the most profitable option is to choose a 7-day Travelcard.
+However, if you plan to spend a week or more in London and you are going to take the subway to move around the central area continuously, then the most profitable option is to choose a 7-day Travelcard.

 Can I share an Oyster Card or Travelcard with another person on the same trip?